 Why the Online Marketplace Model Will Lead the Way Going Forward

-It goes without saying that the events of the past two years have fundamentally changed the way we all live our lives.
+It goes without saying that the events of the past few years have fundamentally changed the way we all live our lives.
 From staying home and restricting our movements, to public and private events shutting down to nations closing their borders.

 While many industries saw a massive reduction in their revenues during the pandemic, one industry as a whole not only flourished but set the stage for a massive paradigmatic shift in how we purchase goods and services - the online marketplace model.